- Global Learning Faculty-led Programs

 - WWU Global Learning Programs Faculty Director's Emergency Guide

-3) Faculty can also design their own program at any AHA site.
-AHA accepts customized program proposals on an ongoing basis and at most of the 14 AHA sites.
-AHA is able to design programs of any length throughout the year, including during: quarters or semesters; summer; January terms; May-mesters; and spring or winter breaks.
+Faculty can also design their own program at any AHA site.
+AHA accepts customized program proposals on an ongoing basis and at several AHA sites including Ghana, France, Greece, UK, Spain, Argentina and Italy.
+AHA is able to design programs of any length throughout the year, including during: quarters or semesters; summer; January terms; and spring or winter breaks.
 AHA is open to learning about your ideas.
 Please note: it is best to plan at least 18 months in advance to ensure adequate time for program design and recruitment.

-If you have questions about teach abroad opportunities at AHA sites, please contact Liz Partolan-Fray, Director, International Programs & Exchanges or a member of the AHA program management team according to the site you wish to apply for:
+If you have questions about teach abroad opportunities at AHA sites, please contact Liz Partolan-Fray, Director, International Programs & Exchange.

 Western Washington University has formal and affiliate agreements with more than 30 universities and institutes around the world.
 While the focus of our exchange efforts is often on providing our students with international educational opportunities, nearly all have the capacity to involve greater numbers of faculty members, as well.